demingfactor/storytellingsa/src/cms/pages/membership.md

 * be covered for public indemnity insurance when telling stories in public
 * have available several forms of free advertising as a storyteller, if you tell stories professionally

-## **Become a Member**
+## **Becoming a Member**

 **Subscriptions** as at 1/1/23     Full Membership $40.00    Concession $30.00

+* If unsure, come as a Guest, experience Storytelling, then decide about joining.
-Annual membership fees usually collected AGMs in February.
-It's a fun, no obligation event!
+* Annual membership fees usually collected at our February AGMs -  fun, no obligation events!

-However, one can join at any time.
+* Can join at any time.
+(If very late in year your fees cover the next year :)!

 ### **Fee payment options**